Iamnikhiltejwal/Temperature-Converter/README.md

 # Temperature-Converter
-Temperature Converter Celsius to Fahrenheit, Temperature Converter Fahrenheit to Celsius, HTML-CSS-JAVASCRIPT
+Temperature Converter Celsius to Fahrenheit and Fahrenheit to Celsius, HTML-CSS-JAVASCRIPT